Environments

 n

-workloads.
-Wheren
+workloads Wheren

 is the number of Workloads chosen.

-This involves constructing a Delta including all of the workloads to be included in the new environment under the add
+This involves constructing a Delta including all the workloads to be included in the new environment under the add

 operation.

-This involves constructing a Delta including all of the workloads to be included in the new environment under the add
+This involves constructing a Delta including all the workloads to be included in the new environment under the add

 operation.